Carlos Batres

-Carlos Alberto Batres González (born April 2, 1968 in Guatemala City) is a Guatemalan football referee.
+Carlos Alberto Batres González (born April 2, 1968) is a Guatemalan football referee.
 He has refereed FIFA World Cup qualification and final tournament matches, and at Olympic tournaments.

 Having refereed in FIFA since January 1, 1996, Batres conducted his first international match on October 27, 1996, a 1998 World Cup qualifier between Panama and Canada.

 He officiated at the 2002 FIFA World Cup, presiding over the Group A match between Denmark and Senegal and the second round match between Germany and Paraguay.
 He was also preselected as a referee for the 2010 FIFA World Cup.

 On June 13, 2010, he refereed the match between Algeria and Slovenia, even though his mother had died barely four days before, on the night of June 9.

 On June 20, 2010, he refereed the match between Italy and New Zealand, which ended in a 1–1 draw.